Assistance for the refugee and migrant crisis in the Aegean Sea

 SNMG2 is one of two Standing NATO Maritime Groups – SNMG1 and SNMG2.
 SNMGs fall under the authority of Allied Maritime Command (MARCOM), Northwood, United Kingdom.
 These are multinational, integrated maritime forces made up of vessels from various Allied countries.
 These vessels are permanently available to NATO to perform different tasks ranging from exercises to operational missions.
 They function according to the operational needs of the Alliance, therefore helping to maintain optimal flexibility.
 Their composition varies and they are usually composed of between two and six ships from as many NATO member countries.

-The refugee and migrant crisis is the worst humanitarian crisis Europe has witnessed since 1945.
 NATO has established arrangements enabling direct links with Frontex at the operational and tactical levels.
-This allows the exchange of liaison officers and the sharing of information in real-time so that Frontex can take even more effective action.
+This allows the exchange of liaison officers and the sharing of information so that Frontex can take even more effective action.
 The NATO Secretary General has held discussions on the refugee and migrant crisis with several EU counterparts.